Minimum of $249 as document/set up fee as a down payment. Monthly payment of only $69!

 To Get Started, Click the Pay Now, or Reserve Now Option.
 Have questions?
 Email Kristy at [email protected] or you can call or text me at 971-248-6715.

-Check out the pictures of a similar property in the area that we recently sold and imagine getting to spend as much Time here as you want!
-The GIS map shows the outline of the property and the seasonal wash that runs through it.
+Check out the pictures of some nearby property in the area and imagine getting to spend as much Time here as you want!
+Check out the GIS map below to see the seasonal wash that runs in the corner of the property.

 This area is full of history and charm and once you get a taste of it you won’t want to leave!
 Visit the Route 66 Museum, check out the areas ghost towns, cool off in a secret fresh water spring called Fish Bowl Spring, and the Laughlin Labryinths that are great for some desert meditation.